efeslab/Pathfinder/README.md

 For MMIO-based applications, this version contains the full implementation for performing crash-consistency testing.
 However, we do not include MMIO-based workloads in this version as running them requiring access to machines that are equipped with persistent memory.
 *Therefore, the main target of this artifact is to obtain the Artifact Available and Artifact Evaluated badges*.

-*We also provide an dedicated server with environment setup for artifact evaluation.
+*We also provide a dedicated server with an environment setup for artifact evaluation.
 Please see `ARTIFACTS.md` for more details.*

 ## Hardware Dependencies